f10atin9/sc-accessor/README.md

             operator: "In"
             values: ["app2", "app3"]
 ```
-It is allowed to create pvc in a namespace that meets one of the following conditions:
+It is allowed to create PVC in a namespace that meets one of the following conditions:
  - (name in ["NS1", "NS2"]) **and** (have the key "app" label and in the value in ["app1"]) **and** (have the key "owner" label and the value in ["owner1", "owner2"])
  - (name in ["NS1", "NS2"]) **and** (have the key "app" label and in the value in ["app2", "app3"])
  - (status.Phase in ["Active"]) **and** (have the key "app" label and in the value in ["app1"]) **and** (have the key "owner" label and the value in ["owner1", "owner2"])